ClickHouse/ClickHouse/docs/en/query_language/create.md

 - `CREATE USER mira@'192.168.%.%'` — Equivalent to the `HOST LIKE` syntax.

 !!! info "Warning"
     ClickHouse treats `user_name@'address'` as a user name as a whole.
 Thus, technically you can create multiple users with `user_name` and different constructions after `@`.
-We don't recommend do so.
+We don't recommend to do so.

 ### Example